Lithanel/Lithanel_page/content/Idea & Approach/_index.md

 ## Interaction Task
 Of course, the winter theme should also be maintained for the interaction task.
-My idea for the interaction task was to build a snowman instead of fitting the 2 T-shaped objects.
+My idea for the interaction task was to build a snowman instead of fitting the two T-shaped objects.
 The next image shows my concepts:

 ![interaction concept](https://raw.githubusercontent.com/Lithanel/Lithanel_page/master/images/idea/interaction_concept.png)